RealmRazer/hollowed_blight/content/World Knowledge/Stock/Dwarves.md

 Lying in the heart of every Dwarf is a terrible seed—one of avarice, lust and [[Magic|greed]].
 It is a strange facet of their nature.
 Some Dwarves manage hold it in check, others give in to it—acquiring all they desire in a bloody swath of war, murder and betrayal.

+Skin the color of various stones

+Naming convention based on the most valuable mineral in the area.
+Going down in rarity determines a lesser status
 ## Culture